rda0/ansible-role-iptables/README.markdown

 - Deny policy: **REJECT** (default) | **DROP**
 - Deny private address ranges ([RFC 1918](https://www.rfc-editor.org/rfc/rfc1918.txt), [RFC 4193](https://www.rfc-editor.org/rfc/rfc4193.txt)): **deny all**, **allow some**
 - Multiple interfaces: All interfaces are protected automatically
-- Once deployed fully independant from Ansible, it's just one config file and a bunch of bash scripts
 - Persistent accross reboots: started/stopped/restarted using a systemd service unit
 - Error handling: if a service restart fails after a config change it falls back to the last working configuration
 - Integrates with other service units: fail2ban, libvirtd
 - Port rate limiting: protects sensitive ports like ssh from bruteforce attacks
 - Extensive logging: all denied packets can be logged (depending on the configured loglevel)
 - Logging DOS protection: all types of denied packets are limited by a separately configurable rate limit
-- Port forwarding rules: applicable for IPv4 only
+- Port forwarding rules: applicable for IPv4 only (experimental)

 Planned features (not implemented yet):